wiverson/maven-jpackage-template/README.md

 8. If you are running on Windows, install the [Wix 3 binaries](https://github.com/wixtoolset/wix3/releases/).
 As of this writing, merely installing Wix via the installer was sufficient for jpackage to find it.
-9. Once all that is working, you should be able to just run `mvn clean install` from the root of the project and you'll have either a TestApp.dmg or a TestApp.exe (installer).
+9. Once all that is working, you should be able to just run `mvn clean install` from the root of the project to generate the target\TestApp.dmg or target\TestApp.exe (installer).
 For reference, here is a complete run log for [a successful run on Windows](docs/sample-windows-run.md).

 Because these builds use stripped down JVM images, the final installers on both macOS and Windows are in